Edgar-Donk/edgar-donk.github.io/README.md

 First off we shall load just an image onto a button and see what happens when we pass the cursor over it, and press the button.
-Load up 04button_image.py not forgetting to place the images butImage.png and butImageTrans.png in your images file (if you are running tkinter 8.5 uncomment the lines as indicated, also comment out the  line indicated).
-PhotoImage is imported from tkinter then we load the image into PhotoImage creating a reference which will be used within the widget's property option "image".
+Load up 04button_image.py not forgetting to place the images butImage.png and butImageTrans.png in your images file (if you are running tkinter 8.5 uncomment the lines as indicated, also comment out the lines indicated, this will load Image and Imagetk from PIL then use Image.open and Imagetk.PhotoImage finally comment out the lines where PhotoImage is being used by itself).
+PhotoImage is imported from tkinter we then load the image into PhotoImage creating a reference which will be used within the widget's property option
+"image".
 When working with images in a class there is always the problem that the image will not show unless special precautions are taken.
-When the image is a local variable, reload the image directly after referencing it with the widget.
-Alternatively we can make the image a self variable.
+When the image is a local variable, reload the image directly after referencing it with the widget, alternatively we can ensure that the image variable is prefixed by self.

-Using 04button_image.py vou should see three buttons, the top one with just an image, the second uses the same image with the centre made transparent - you may think it looks quite promising, until we see the third button and its text.
-As it stands it is obvious that the image option is not always useful, it does not change dynamically with the widget.
+Using 04button_image.py you should see three buttons, the top one with just an image, the second uses the same image with the centre made transparent - you may think it looks quite promising, until we see the third button and its text.
+As it stands it is obvious that the image option is not always useful, since it does not change dynamically with the widget.
 Where a widget can work with a single sized widget, as in a pictogram, then this option should be considered.
 We can load the pictogram image and text simultaneously by using the compound property option.